uber/doubles/docs/source/integration.rst

 If you are using another test runner or need manual control of the Doubles lifecycle, these are the three methods you'll need to use:

-1. ``doubles.setup`` must be called before each test.
-2. ``doubles.verify`` must be called after each test, but can be skipped if the test has already failed.
+2. ``doubles.verify`` should be called after each test to verify any expectations made.
+It can be skipped if the test case has already failed for another reason.
 3. ``doubles.teardown`` must be called after each test and after the call to ``doubles.verify``.